 AVI-4038 for Treatment of Duchenne Muscular Dystrophy

-This project exploits the mechanism of exon skipping by which an oligonucleotide analog binds to dystrophin pre-mRNA such that the targeted exon is skipped in the spliced mRNA.
+This project exploits the mechanism of exon skipping in which a phosphorodiamidate morpholino oligomer (PMO) binds to dystrophin pre-mRNA such that the targeted exon is skipped in the spliced mRNA.
 This process bypasses the mutation and restores translation of internally truncated but partially functional dystrophin protein.
-In recent clinical trials, intravenous injections of AVI Biopharma's drug, AVI-4658, resulted in a mutation specific production of dystrophin in muscles of treated patients.
-AVI-4658 is a PMO (phosphorodiamidate morpholino oligomer).
+In recent clinical trials, intravenous injections of the Sarepta Therapeutics PMO-based drug AVI-4658 resulted in production of dystrophin in muscles of treated patients.

-In this project, another PMO drug candidate will be tested for safety in a series of Food and Drug Administration (FDA) mandated pre-clinical studies and, if the compound is found safe, in clinical trials.
-Successful conclusion of all trials would result in an exon-skipping drug that benefits a separate group of DMD patients.
-Together, the two compounds would suggest that their safe characteristics are shared by other compounds of this class, facilitating development of drugs for additional DMD mutations and expanding the number of patients benefiting from the treatment.
+In this project, another PMO drug candidate targeting a different mutation within the dystrophin gene will be tested for safety in a series of pre-clinical studies mandated by the Food and Drug Administration (FDA).
+If the compound is found to be safe, clinical trials will commence.
+Successful conclusion of all trials would result in an exon-skipping drug that benefits a separate group of DMD patients from those targeted by AVI-4658.
+Together, the two compounds would suggest that other compounds of this class may also be safe, facilitating development of PMO-based drugs for additional DMD mutations and expanding the number of patients benefiting from the treatment.

 Sarepta Therapeutics, Inc., Bothell, Wa.